View Lois Hein's Obituary on scrantontimes.com and share memories

 Born in Scranton, she was the daughter of the late Clarence and Thelma Davis Engel.
 She attended Scranton public schools and worked at Sprague and Henwood until the birth of her twin sons.

-She is survived by her sons, Doug and wife, Patty, Scranton; and David and wife, MaraBeth, South Whitehall Twp.; three granddaughters, Abbey and Kelsey, Scranton; and Amanda, South Whitehall Twp.; and a niece, Kim Sterzin, Fairport, N.Y.
+She is survived by her sons, Doug and wife, Patty, Scranton; and David and wife, MaraBeth, South Whitehall Twp.; three granddaughters, Abbey and Kelsey, Scranton; and Amanda, South Whitehall Twp.; a sister-in-law, Lois Engel, of Endicott, N.Y; and a niece, Kim Sterzin, Fairport, N.Y.

 She was also preceded in death by her brother, Clarence.